EventStore/EventStore-Client-Dotnet/docs/docs/getting-started/quick-tour.md

 You can read events from a stream in both directions.
 In this case we are reading the `some-stream` forwards from the start.
 We are reading a single event.

-This provides an `IAsyncEnumerable` that can then be iterated on.
+This provides an `IAsyncEnumerable`, which you can then iterate on.

  <<< @/samples/quick-start/Program.cs#read-stream